-Our Dallas personal injury lawyers preside over any case that involves physical injury (as opposed to property damage.)
+Our Plano car accident lawyers preside over any case that involves physical injury (as opposed to property damage.)
 Drivers can handle minor fender-benders through their insurance companies.
 However, once property damage escalates and the cost of treating physical injuries begins to reach Texas’ minimum insurance threshold– you will need an experienced attorney to build your lawsuit strategy.

 A Plano car accident lawyer can:

 - Secure the Plano accident report from the police

 - Pinpoint, gather, and preserve evidence.